vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 To put it simply: **a horizontal-only antenna is wearing polarised sunglasses.
 When the ionosphere rotates the light, it goes partially blind.
 The NKO has both lenses — horizontal and vertical — and catches what the horizontal alone would miss.
 You are not choosing the best signal.
 You are not throwing half of it away.
 You are getting both.**

 The improvement appears asymmetric because the baseline — the comparison antenna — is already compromised in the conditions where the NKO shows its advantage.
 The NKO is not occasionally better.
-It is consistently less vulnerable.
+It is less vulnerable in some conditions, especially where the channel is mixed and the reference antenna is strongly single-polarisation.

+The improvement may appear asymmetric because the comparison antenna can be more vulnerable under some channel conditions.
+The NKO may, in those conditions, be less vulnerable often enough to produce a practical on-air advantage.

 A note on how much improvement to expect: the communications engineering literature on polarisation diversity typically documents 6–12 dB improvement in deep fades for fully uncorrelated channels with optimal active combining — that is, two separate antennas feeding a combining circuit that selects or weights the better signal.
 The NKO does not do this.
 It produces a passive vector sum of both polarisation components at a single feedpoint, with no active selection or weighting.
 The effective diversity gain in typical conditions is realistically lower — perhaps 3–6 dB in the fades that matter most — but this is still sufficient to shallow the spectral nulls in the consonant region that cause intelligibility loss.